Islam

-There are two major Islamic denominations: Sunni Islam (85–90%) and Shia Islam (10–15%).
-While Sunni–Shia differences initially arose from disagreements over the succession to Muhammad, they grew to cover a broader dimension, both theologically and juridically.
-Muslims make up a majority of the population in 49 countries.
+The two main Islamic branches are Sunni Islam (85–90%) and Shia Islam (10–15%).
+While the Shia–Sunni divide initially arose from disagreements over the succession to Muhammad, they grew to cover a broader dimension, both theologically and juridically.
+The Sunni canonical hadith collection consists of the six books, while the Shia canonical hadith collection consists of the four books.
+Muslims make up a majority of the population in 53 countries.
 Approximately 12% of the world's Muslims live in Indonesia, the most populous Muslim-majority country; % live in South Asia; 20% live in the Middle East–North Africa; and 15% live in sub-Saharan Africa.
-Sizable Muslim communities are also present in the Americas, China, and Europe.
-Due largely to a higher fertility rate, Islam is the world's fastest growing major religious group, and is projected to be the world's largest religion by the end of the 21st century.
+Muslim communities are also present in the Americas, China, and Europe.
+Muslims are the world's fastest-growing major religious group, according to Pew Research.
+This is primarily due to a higher fertility rate and younger age structure compared to other major religions.

 Etymology

 In Arabic, Islam (إسلام) is the verbal noun of Form IV originating from the verb سلم (salama), from the triliteral root س-ل-م (S-L-M), which forms a large class of words mostly relating to concepts of submission, safeness, and peace.
 In a religious context, it refers to the total surrender to the will of God.
 A Muslim (مُسْلِم), the word for a follower of Islam, is the active participle of the same verb form, and means "submitter (to God)" or "one who surrenders (to God)".
+However, Quranic studies scholar Mohsen Goudarzi has argued that in the Quran the word dīn means "worship", the islām means "monotheism" and the muslim means "monotheist".
 In the Hadith of Gabriel, Islam is presented as one part of a triad that also includes imān (faith), and ihsān (excellence).

 Islam itself was historically called Mohammedanism in the English-speaking world.
-This term has fallen out of use and is sometimes said to be offensive, as it suggests that a human being, rather than God, is central to Muslims' religion, parallel to Buddha in Buddhism.
+This term has fallen out of use and is sometimes said to be offensive, as it suggests that a human being, rather than God, is central to Muslims' religion.

 Articles of faith

-The Islamic creed (aqidah) requires belief in six articles: God, angels, revelation, prophets, the Day of Resurrection, and the divine decree.
+The Islamic creed (aqidah) requires belief in six articles: God, angels, revelation, prophets, the Day of Resurrection, and the divine predestination.